Terry Connor: Ipswich Town

 On 1 November 2012, Connor renewed his working relationship with Mick McCarthy, as he was appointed Ipswich Town's new assistant manager after McCarthy took charge at the club.
 On 2 February 2013, Connor took charge of Ipswich while McCarthy was ill and won 4–0 against Middlesbrough.

 On 30 June 2014 Mick McCarthy and Terry Connor agreed a new three-year deal with Ipswich.
 On 10 April 2018 they left Ipswich Town and cut the contract short with a 1–0 win over Barnsley.

 Republic of Ireland

 On 25 November 2018, the FAI announced that Terry Connor would be the assistant coach of the Republic of Ireland for their upcoming European Championships 2020 campaign, joining Mick McCarthy.

 After Ireland

 After his role with the Republic of Ireland, he followed McCarthy back into club football and worked on the coaching staff at APOEL, Cardiff City and then Blackpool.

+Grenada

+On 16 May 2023, Connor was announced as head coach of the Grenada national team.

+Return to England

+In January 2025, Connor was appointed assistant manager of National League side Dagenham & Redbridge.

+In July 2025, Connor was appointed assistant coach of National League club Solihull Moors.